 UPDATE: The delay in receiving the TSNI 2017-2019 datasets continues to have a knock on effect on the usual publication timetable of the TSNI reports.
 The 2017-2019 In-depth Report was published in July 2021.
-The next Headline Report is currently planned for Autumn 2021.
+The next Headline Report is currently planned for Winter 2021/2022.
 Further updates will be announced here.

 Analysis, Statistics and Research Branch (ASRB) have carried out various user engagement activities.
 The latest was a user consultation exercise in relation to the content and format of the 'Travel Survey for Northern Ireland’ (TSNI) headline and in-depth reports.
 The consultation period ran from 7 May 2019 to 2 July 2019.

 - The outcome report of this user consultation has been published.

 - A statement of user needs has been produced following various TSNI user consultation activities.

 Three TSNI reports are produced annually.
 Technical reports (survey methodology and questionnaire) and in-depth reports (detailed results) are available from 1999-2001.
 Headline reports (key results) have been published since 2007-2009.
 Short TSNI factsheets with infographics highlighting specific topics have been produced since 2014-2016.